Germany: Greens pick Habeck to front snap election campaign – DW – 11/17/2024

 Habeck won 741 of 768 votes, or 96.48%, at the party's hastily-arranged conference in Wiesbaden in western Germany on Sunday.

-"With this speech I'm applying for permission to lead you in the election campaign," the 55-year-old former children's author told roughly 800 delegates before the vote.
+"With this speech I'm applying for permission to lead you in the election campaign," the 55-year-old former children's author told delegates before the vote.

 Habeck said he knew he'd lost trust among the public in recent years in coalition, but that he wanted to take responsibility as the party's "candidate for the people in Germany."